linards-kalvans/gardening-app/ai-agents/07-product-management.md

 - Ensure user experience meets requirements

 Focus on delivering a high-quality MVP that meets all user requirements and business objectives.

+**Testing Coordination Requirements:**
+- Include testing requirements in all user stories and acceptance criteria
+- Coordinate testing strategy across all development agents
+- Validate that testing requirements are met before feature completion
+- Ensure testing standards are maintained across all sprints
+- Monitor testing progress and quality metrics
+- Coordinate testing reviews and improvements
 ```

 ## Key Skills